shany-mo/hello-world/README.md

 # hello-world
-My first repository
+My first repository \n
-My name is Shany and this is my first GitHub project.
-I want to learn how to work with GitHub!
+My name is Shany and this is my first GitHub project.\n Now we branch!\n